athegrayt/BlackJeopardy/README.md

 ## Description

-A M.E.R.N fullstack web app that leverages webscrapping to provide black jeopardy's questions and answers.
-Create an account and take a first person approach to the famous SNL black jeopardy skit.
+A M.E.R.N fullstack web app that leverages webscrapping to provide Black Jeopardy's questions and answers.
+Create an account and take a first person approach to the famous Saturday Night Live skit, "Black Jeopardy".

 #### Technologies